AnjaGuillory/GoBowl/Deliverable2/DesignDocument.md

 ### 1.3 System Environment

 * The system will run on an Android phone or tablet, but will be optimized for phone form factors.
-* Backend is TBD, but for the moment is assumed to be some sort of database that can be access via an API.
 * All devices that the application talks to are IP-enabled.

 ## 2 Architectural Design